 I’m not here to just “whine” about how being raised as a JW meant no birthday parties; I’m talking about children being raped and then ignored, with their rapist being virtually allowed to continue their crime unabated, women being beaten in their own homes and then lectured about how they’re the ones at fault, and rape victims being made to relive their ordeal in minute detail in front of a panel of judgmental men.

 The site JWfacts.com, one of the most-visited and well-reviewed sites about Jehovah’s Witnesses, presents a wealth of quotes from the literature of Jehovah’s Witnesses themselves, noting how their doctrines have changed and prophecies have failed over the years.
 Nothing empty about that website either.

 Gangrenous is the especially slanderous word that should be considered.
-The very legitimate questions raised by anyone and everyone who knows this religion inside and out is not unhealthy and fatal; to the contrary, it’s very healthy to ask questions, challenge abusive doctrine and teaching, and expect answers from those in authority.
-It’s not toxic to look at policies that are so abusive and which often are not even based on the bible in the first place, and it doesn’t spread any type of poison to encourage others to simply start thinking for themselves and not blindly accept the word of mere men, especially men who have shown to be failures when it comes to bible understanding, prophecies and predictions.
+The very legitimate questions raised by anyone and everyone who knows this religion inside and out is not “unhealthy” and “fatal”; to the contrary, it’s very healthy to ask questions, challenge abusive doctrine and teaching, and expect answers from those in authority.
+It’s not toxic to look at policies that are so abusive, and which are often not even based on the bible in the first place.
+It doesn’t spread any type of “poison” to encourage others to simply start thinking for themselves and not blindly accept the word of mere men, especially men who have shown to be failures when it comes to bible understanding, prophecies and predictions.